CosmoSIS: modular cosmological parameter estimation: CosmoSIS structure

 \item[sampler] (generically) anything that generates sets of cosmological and other parameters to analyze.
 It puts the initial values for each parameter into the datablock.

 \item[runtime] the code layer that connects the above components together, coordinates execution, and provides an output system that saves relevant results and configuration. \end{description}

 The core \cosmosis datablock is written in C++ and the runtime, samplers, and user interface are written in python.
+The latter was a clear choice: parsing user input and handling complex pipeline configuration and diverse other features is a field in which python excels.
+The choice of writing the core in C++ was driven first by speed requirements - we never want the runtime to be dominated by read/write - and second by the flexibility that modern C++ offers - it is easy to extend the datablock to include new data types.
+We also wanted a core that could be easily called all off Fortran, C, and Python, and this configuration offered an easy way to do that.

 Modules can be written in C, C++, Fortran, or Python\footnote{Generally the interface to modules could be easily extended to any language that can call and be called from C.}.

+There are a number of technologies designed to connect C/C++ to python that we could have used to load and run modules, such as cython, boost-python, and swig, but we opted for a much simpler solution, the built-in \emph{ctypes} modules, a very low-level interface into shared library functions.
+This was done for simplicity, clarity, and speed: ctypes is a very thin layer of abstraction, and so has minimal overhead and functions are called directly as defined.
+It places a little extra burden on the cosmosis developers when writing wrapper code, since undefined behavior can occur if mistakes are made, but the reduction in compile and thinking time is large.

+In ctypes shared libraries are opened by name, and functions in them are extracted by name and manually assigned argument and return types.
+Once these assignments are made type checking is performed by python.
+This means the end user does not need to know anything about functions exposed by ctypes in order to use them.